-Request Phase: Each year department managers submit preliminary budget information, narrative and other supporting documentation the to Citv Administrator, the City's Budget Officer, and to the Finance Director.
+Request Phase: Each year department submit managers preliminary budget information, narrative and other supporting documentation to the City Administrator, the City's Budget Officer, and to the Finance Director.
 This information is prepared based on department staffing and operational needs as discussed in planning sessions with the City Administrator.
 The Finance Director computes salaries and benefits for all departments.
 Capital expenditure and/or major vehicle acquisition requests originate from the City's Department Directors based on a five year or longer replacement plan.
-The Enterprise Fund's requests for major equipment or vehicle expenditures are budgeted within the respective funds.
+The Enterprise Fund's requests for major equipment or vehicle budgeted expenditures are within respective funds.